praveenjm2000/amfoss-tasks/README.md

 I am a CSE student at Amrita School of Engineering,
 I come from Haripad, Kerala
-I completed upto my 12th grade at Amrita Vidyalayam, Haripad I am pretty interested in coding and I never know how the time flies when I am solving a problem !!
+I completed upto my 12th grade at Amrita Vidyalayam, Haripad.
+I am pretty interested in coding and I never know how the time flies when I am solving a problem !!
 Also, I am ready to learn new stuff.